 A separate logo, as a distinct way of writing your company or product name, is not an essential requirement for a brand.
 Many well-known and profitable brands exist without logos.
 Often they rely on their name to create the necessary impact rather than a graphic.
 However, the look of a brand name demands as much care and attention as a logo.
 It's worth using a designer to create a properly-conceived brand name identity, rather than just picking an attractive font.

 6. Will I need to register my brand name as a trade mark - and what would it cost?

 Registration is not essential.
 But it will help in any future dispute if your trade mark is registered with the Trade Marks Registry (part of the Intellectual Property Office).
 To register, your mark must be "distinctive in relation to the goods for which registration is sought" and "not deceptive or contrary to law or morality".
 You will need to check that no-one else has already registered the same mark or something very similar.

 Registration (renewable every ten years) costs £200 for one class of goods with an additional £50 for each extra class applied for.
 You should also allow for certain other costs for search and advisory work.
-Prices for all these are listed on the Intellectual Property Office website.
+Prices for all these are listed on the GOV.UK website.
 You might want to entrust this work to a trade mark agent, who may also be a patent agent.
 Find a suitably qualified one from the Chartered Institute of Trade Mark Attorneys or the Chartered Institute of Patent Attorneys.